slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 * When the wallet is running and the user initiates a transfer, information such as the target address and amount is secretly replaced in the wallet backend, and it is difficult for the user to notice.
 * Corrupting the random number entropy values associated with the generation of secret phrases, which makes them relatively easy to decipher.

-Security is a thing of ignorance and knowledge, and there are many things that could be easily ignored or missed..
+Security is a thing of ignorance and knowledge, and there are many things that could be easily ignored or missed.
 So for wallets that hold important assets, my security rule is also simple: no easy updates when it's enough to use.

 ### What is DeFi Security